Bgr8Dev/Bgr8/docs/BANNER_SYSTEM.md

 - All changes are logged to Firebase
 - No sensitive data in banner messages
 - Page targeting is validated
+- Development banners are automatically hidden for users with the developer role to prevent confusion during testing

 ## Performance